krook/openwhisk-package-mqtt-watson/README.md

   }
   ```

-  Upload the action: `$WSK_CLI action create handler actions/handler.js`
+  Upload the action: `bx wsk action create handler actions/handler.js`

-3. Create the rule that associate the trigger and the action: `$WSK_CLI rule create handle-topic-message-rule subscription-event-trigger handler`
+3. Create the rule that associate the trigger and the action: `bx wsk rule create handle-topic-message-rule subscription-event-trigger handler`

 4. Post a message to the MQTT topic that triggers events you have subscribed to: